 Top 10 Major Festivals in Nepal

 Here, the people are warm and kindhearted.
 There is a respective identity for every religious norm in the country.
 Hindu or Muslim, Christian or Buddhist, Nepal is the country that represents itself in every major festival of the people.
 The people of Nepal celebrate festivals with ancient literature or mythology.
-However, most of the people of Nepal follows Hinduism, so Hindu festivals are more rejoicing and grander in Nepal.
-People in Nepal participates in all the religious festivals, but they celebrate only their religious festival.
+However, most of the people of Nepal follow Hinduism, so Hindu festivals are more rejoicing and grander in Nepal.
+People in Nepal participate in all the religious festivals, but they celebrate only their religious festivals.
 Let us talk about the topmost rejoicing and grand festive that anyone can visit at the time in Nepal.

 Dashain: The Biggest and Longest Festival of Nepal

-Tihar: Festival of Lights
+Tihar: The Festival of Lights

 Fagun Purnima: Festival of Colors

-Teej: Festival of Women
+Teej: The Festival of Women

 Moving forward, on the first day of the Teej, there is the practice of eating heavy and tasty meals to get prepared for the fasting.
 On the second day, married women get in red Sari, with heavy ornaments of marriage offers.
 They fast the whole day without drinking a sip of water.
-Some of them also take light fasting by eating only fruits and dairy products.
+Some also take light fasting by eating only fruits and dairy products.
 They dance and worship Lord Shiva to get a husband just like him.
 In the evening, married women break their fasting by venerating their husbands.
-On the third day, they worship Goddess Parvati and by eating Chokho food made in Ghee.
+On the third day, they worship Goddess Parvati and eat Chokho food made in Ghee.

 Maha Shiva Ratri

-Cultural people of Buddhist Nepali people have adapted the traditional festival of Tibetan culture called Loshar.
-However, Buddhists of Nepal, Tibet, Bhutan, and IndiaBuddhists celebrate it as a new year in Tibet.
+Cultural people of Buddhist Nepali have adapted to the traditional festival of Tibetan culture called Loshar.
+However, Nepal, Tibet, Bhutan, and IndiaBuddhists celebrate it as a Tibetian New Year.
 In Nepal, there are three different types of Loshar.
 Each community of Buddhists in Nepal celebrates it on an incompatible date.
-Gurung celebrates Tamu Loshar that remarks this date as the beginning of a new year in the Gurung community.
+Gurung celebrates Tamu Loshar and remarks this date as the beginning of a new year in the Gurung community.
 It falls in December or January.
-On this occasional day, just like other religions, they consume unusual dishes, sing, dances, and be part of various rallies of the Gurung community.
+On this occasional day, just like other religions, they consume unusual dishes, sing, dance, and be part of various rallies of the Gurung community.

-Gai Jatra is the utmost prime festival for the people who have lost their relatives with the last year.
+Gai Jatra is the utmost prime festival for the people who have lost their relatives in a year.
 Moreover, it has an ancient significance to celebrate this festival in August.
-Maybe it is only the unique festival in the world to commemorates the carnation of deal with people with such rejoice.
-Similarly, in Kathmandu Valley, the Newari people repeatedly celebrates this festival more than other communities.
-On this day, they decorate the cows with Tika and magnificent wreath.
+Maybe it is only the unique festival in the world that commemorates the carnation of dealing with people with such rejoice.
+Similarly, in Kathmandu Valley, the Newari people repeatedly celebrate this festival more than other communities.
+They decorate the cows with Tika and a magnificent wreath on this day.
 Young boys also dress like cows and roam around temples and streets.
 There is also a heavy practice of exchanging fruits and sweets among families.
-Hence, it is the festival over the death member of the family or relatives, so that they can please Yama to let their lost one enters inside heaven.
-The main highlights during this festival are Mask dance and the small kids dressing like a cow.
+Hence, it is the festival over the dead member of the family or relatives so that they can please Yama to let their lost ones enter inside heaven.
+The main highlights during this festival are the Mask dance and the small kids dressing like a cow.